-- English recognising fake news

 - Geography -

 SDGs

-- RE human rights
+- RE human rights, values

-- History propaganda
+- History -

+propaganda,

+human rights,

+protest and the

+people

 Ensuring this curriculum meets the needs of all pupils: This curriculum has been designed to ensure all pupils will develop the key curriculum skills and knowledge identified.
-All PSHE is spiral and Year 9 builds on the work of Years 7 and 8 continuing to follow the themes of; created and loved by God, created to love others and created to live in a community.
+All PSHE is spiral and Year 11 builds on the work of Year 7, 8, 9 and 10 continuing to follow the themes of; created and loved by God, created to love others and created to live in a community.
 Curriculum meets the DfE guidance but is also adaptive to the local and regional needs of our students and based on pupil and staff voice, Safeguarding Team advice, internal results from Votes for Schools as well as Local crime statistics, LMIs and news agendas.
 Character education is underpinned through our Catholic life vision here at St Peters, notably our Catholic Profile.
 Embedded into worship, pastoral and curriculum are character traits such as faith, belief in achieving goals and persevering with tasks, as well as personal attributes such as honesty, integrity, courage, humility, kindness, generosity, trustworthiness and a sense of justice, underpinned by an understanding of the importance of self-respect and self-worth providing planned opportunities for young people to undertake social action, active citizenship and voluntary service to others locally or more widely.
 The curriculum design ensures that each unit forms part of the overall learning journey and there are opportunities for revisiting skills and linking together key pieces of knowledge.
 For example, SEND students have individual learning profiles that outline needs/strategies to be used, every lesson is differentiated for the teacher to meet the needs of the pupils.
 Ongoing formative assessment and clear summative assessment points allow individual staff and departments to identify misconception and adjust curriculum appropriately.